JeanLouPtflbx/ReadAlteonConf/README.md

 <br>
 http://localhost:9090/

-The you can upload your config files.
+Then you can upload your config files.

 Enjoy !